Web and video conferencing for online meetings and webinars

-Zoom is one of UTHSC's official web conferencing applications, available to all faculty, staff, and students to host online meetings for UTHSC-related business and courses.
-Microsoft Teams is the other UTHSC official web conferencing application,
+Zoom is one of UTHSC's official web conferencing applications that hosts online meetings for UTHSC-related business and courses.
+Microsoft Teams is the other UTHSC official web conferencing application.

 Zoom System Requirements